jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 (1) Any party to the proceedings may file a duplicate of any decision of a Disputes Tribunal in the office of the District Court.
 (2) Upon filing, the decision is enforceable in all respects as a final judgment of the District Court in its civil jurisdiction.
 (3) No decision of a Disputes Tribunal may be filed unless the time allowed for an appeal against the decision has expired and no appeal has been brought.
-(4) For the purposes of this clause, District Court, in relation to the filing under subclause (1) of a decision of a Disputes Tribunal, means the District Court nearest to the place of business at which the motor vehicle in respect of which the decision is given was sold.
+(4) For the purposes of this clause, District Court, in relation to the filing under subclause (1) of a decision of a Disputes Tribunal, means the office of the District Court nearest to the place of business at which the motor vehicle in respect of which the decision is given was sold.

 **Appeals**